LilTimmyBynum/Hangman/README.md

 # Hangman
 My Hangman puts a twist on the traditional Hangman game.
+Simple uses of HTML/CSS and Javascript.

+Technologies used:
+- HTML
+- CSS
+-Javascript